letolabs/the-little-cloud-foundry-book/en/cf.md

 need help with Gerrit, there is also a very friendly community in #gerrit to help you.

-## Case Studies

-### ql.io

-TODO: brief breakdown of ql.io being ported to CF

-### CF multi-node using AWS

-This case study utilizes Cloud Foundry to have a "private cloud" which is needed to keep HIPAA compliance in the health care industry.

- * Load Balancer: AWS elastic load balancer
- * Routers: 2 small instances (1.7 GB of RAM each)
- * DEA: 2 2xlarge instances (32 GB of RAM each), 1 xlarge instance (15 GB of RAM)
- * CC/HM/Nats: 1 xlarge instance (15 GB of RAM)
- * Database: AWS relational database service
- * Languages: Ruby , Node.js
- * Frameworks: Sinatra, Backbone.js

-### NTT

-Contributed memcached pull request on Github, has large internal CF cloud.

 ## Glossary

 ### ACM